junxit/us-congress-bills-113/bill.md

 - Whereas the United States provided $460,000,000 in fiscal year 2014 for Iron Dome research, development, and production;
 - Whereas during the most recent rocket attacks from Gaza, Iron Dome successfully intercepted dozens of rockets that were launched against Israeli population centers; and
 - Whereas 5,000,000 Israelis are currently living under the threat of rocket attacks from Gaza: Now, therefore, be it

-That the resolution from the House of Representatives (H. Con.
-Res.
-107) entitled “Concurrent resolution denouncing the use of civilians as human shields by Hamas and other terrorist organizations in violation of international humanitarian law.”, do pass with the following

-*Strike the preamble and insert the following:*

-*Strike all after the resolving clause and insert the following:*

 That Congress—